BlueberryMC/MagmaCube/README.md

 A Minecraft that you can patch your own patches into the Minecraft.

-Based on 21w42a (snapshot of MC 1.18) currently.
+Based on 1.18 Pre-release 1 currently.

 ## Goal
 - Make it editable easily by everyone who wants to code Minecraft